Forthcoming RCoA member survey on assisted dying

 The survey questions have been developed by our Ethics Committee and agreed by Council.
 All members of the Royal College of Anaesthetists and the Faculty of Pain Medicine will be invited to complete the survey, which is being conducted on our behalf by independent research agency Research By Design.
 The findings will be reported to Council by Research by Design and we will publish the report.

-All members will receive an email from Research by Design with a link to the survey on 2 July 2024.
+All members will receive an email from Research by Design with a link to the survey in early July 2024.
 In the meantime, we have provided below some information about the questions the survey will ask and some links to relevant resources that you may find helpful.

 What is assisted dying?